Looks like, bootstrapped businesses barely get the required attention.

 Well.
 To understand the same, you got to earn some of your own.

-The point I am trying to put across here is the art of making profits.
+The point I am trying to put across here is that we should know from day one “How to make profits”.

 Businesses are set up to make profits.